 J.E.B.
 Stuart Monument

 On May 14, 1864, two days after Major General James Ewell Brown “J.E.B.”
 Stuart died from a wound received at the Battle of Yellow Tavern, the Richmond City Council created the Stuart Monumental Association with the task of erecting a monument to the Confederate Army’s most famous cavalry leader.
 The Stuart Monumental Association failed to produce a sizeable monument and dismantled by 1866.
 Another 25 years passed before another effort manifested to memorialize Stuart.
 In 1892, the Veteran Cavalry Association of the Army of Northern Virginia incorporated and began the process to erect a monument to the Confederate leader.
 In 1903, the Association selected a design by sculptor Frederick Moynihan, and a year later a site was chosen along Monument Avenue at the intersection of Lombardy and Franklin Streets.
 On May 31, 1907, the J.E.B.
 Stuart Monument was unveiled to a crowd of thousands during the United Confederate Veterans Reunion, just eight days prior to the unveiling of the Jefferson Davis Monument.
 After his death, the legacy of Jeb Stuart played a pivotal role in the creation and proliferation of the Lost Cause ideology and the personification of the Virginia Cavalier, serving as the South’s chivalrous knight-errant.
-Along with the other Confederate statues on Monument Avenue, the Jeb Stuart Monument has been scrutinized in recent years for its promotion of racism and the Lost Cause ideology.
-Presently, the City of Richmond has taken steps through community engagement to evaluate the impact of its Confederate monuments in order to more appropriately interpret these sites.
-Being a member of the Monument Avenue Historic District, the J.E.B.
-Stuart Monument was designated a Virginia Landmark on December 2, 1969, added to the National Register of Historic Places on February 16, 1970, and designated a National Historic Landmark on December 3, 1997.
+Confederate monuments such as the one to Jeb Stuart have been scrutinized in recent years for their promotion of racism and the Lost Cause ideology.
+In June 2020, the City of Richmond removed the Stuart Monument and other Confederate statues from Monument Avenue and placed them in storage.

 Backstory and Context